meditationstuff/protocol_1/index.md

 \*

+Something may or may not remain \[somatically felt as] true/"true" but, in any case, over time, one will relax into better, and better, and better ways of relating to that thing maybe being the case (e.g. less "reactive", because one finds their way to stable, anti-fragile, "normal," "ordinary," non-hacky dominating "strategies", just better in all ways, e.g. less reactive, clear, calm, relaxed, and/&#8203;yet net more effective along most or all dimensions.)

+\*

 And/but/also, careful of self-gaslighting in any direction, cf. emptiness, provisionality (e.g. ok-ness of death, goodness of death, badness of death, belief in X after death, ok-ness of X after death, various "solutions" being good or bad, etc.

 \*

 Another possible rendering: If safe, surrender to the \[likely possibility of] death [being a thing of some sort], what\[ever] that means to you, right now, inevitable, provisional, empty, and so on.

+\*

+phrases that may or may not be useful:

+* “‘All’ ‘goes’ to the same ‘place’.”

 [<a href="#109a6h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]